 CAD4TB AI continuously being improved

-The ROC curves below provide information on the pooled sensitivity and specificity scores of in total 4 consecutive CAD4TB versions again with reference radiological (expert human reader) and bacteriological (culture).
+The (Receiver Operating Characteristic) ROC below provide information on the pooled sensitivity and specificity scores of in total 4 consecutive CAD4TB versions again with reference radiological (expert human reader) and bacteriological (culture).
 As can be noted the performance in terms of sensitivity and specificity improves per each new version of the software.
-User can, also depending on the available budget for e.g. Xpert cartridges, with the CAD abnormality score threshold select the preferred trade-off between sensitivity and specificity.
+User can, also depending on the available budget for e.g. Xpert® cartridges, with the CAD abnormality score threshold select the preferred trade-off between sensitivity and specificity.